marregui/crate-pocs/README.md

 - Do not use JDBC's ``addBatch``, ``executeBatch``, this is very slow, one, possibly two, orders of magnitude slower by comparison. **Instead** create the inserts as described in the code.
-- The ``sendBufferSize``, outbound socket buffer size, matters, the more, the better.
+- The ``sendBufferSize``, outbound socket buffer size, parameter can be increased for better performance.
-- The ``numValuesInInsert``, number of values appended to each of the insert statements, matters, the more, the better.
+- The ``numValuesInInsert``, number of values appended to each of the insert statements, parameter can be increased for better performance.

 ## Run